James Caan

 James Edmund Caan (/kɑːn/ KAHN; March 26, 1940 – July 6, 2022) was an American actor.
 He came to prominence playing Sonny Corleone in The Godfather (1972), for which he was nominated for an Academy Award and Golden Globe for Best Supporting Actor.
 He received a star on the Hollywood Walk of Fame in 1978.

 After early roles in Howard Hawks' El Dorado (1966), Robert Altman's Countdown (1967) and Francis Ford Coppola's The Rain People (1969), Caan gained acclaim for his portrayal of Brian Piccolo in the 1971 television movie Brian's Song, for which he received a Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie nomination.
 Caan received Golden Globe Award nominations for his performances in the drama The Gambler (1974), and the musical Funny Lady (1975).
 He continued to receive significant roles in feature films such as Cinderella Liberty (1973), Rollerball (1975), A Bridge Too Far (1977), Comes a Horseman (1978), Chapter Two (1979) and Thief (1981).

-After a five-year break from acting, he returned with roles in Gardens of Stone (1987), Misery (1990), Honeymoon in Vegas (1992), Eraser (1996), Mickey Blue Eyes (1999), The Yards (2000), City of Ghosts (2002), Elf (2003) and Get Smart (2008).
+After a five-year break from acting, he returned with roles in Gardens of Stone (1987), Alien Nation (1988), Misery (1990), Honeymoon in Vegas (1992), Eraser (1996), Mickey Blue Eyes (1999), The Yards (2000), City of Ghosts (2002), Elf (2003) and Get Smart (2008).

 Early life

 Caan was born on March 26, 1940, in The Bronx, New York City, to Sophie (née Falkenstein; 1915–2016) and Arthur Caan (1909–1986), Jewish immigrants from Bingen am Rhein, Rhineland, Germany.
-His father sold a wide variety of meats, according to James Caan in an interview with Charlie Rose as well as Kosher meats.
+In an interview with Charlie Rose, Caan recounted that his father sold a wide variety of meats, as well as kosher meats.
 James grew up a lively boy and often participated in street fights.
-At that time he enjoyed boxing, rodeo and motorcycle riding.
+At that time, he enjoyed boxing, rodeo and motorcycle riding.
 One of three siblings, Caan grew up in Sunnyside, Queens.
 His sister, Barbara Emily Caan Licker, died of leukemia in 1981, aged 38.

 Caan was educated in New York City, and later attended Michigan State University (MSU).
 He was a member of the Alpha Epsilon Pi fraternity during his two years at Michigan State.
-During his time at MSU he wanted to play football but was unable to make the team.
+During his time at MSU he played football as a walk-on quarterback for Coach Duffy Daugherty but only stayed for one year in 1956.
 He later transferred to Hofstra University in Hempstead, New York, but did not graduate.
 His classmates at Hofstra included Francis Ford Coppola and Lainie Kazan.

 While studying at Hofstra University, Caan became intrigued with acting.
 He enrolled in New York City's Neighborhood Playhouse School of the Theatre, where he studied for five years.
 One of his instructors was Sanford Meisner.
 "I just fell in love with acting," he later recalled.
 "Of course all my improvs ended in violence."